Dr. Leonard Uitenham, Program Director

 Bioengineering is the application of engineering principles and techniques to the medical field.
 This field seeks to close the gap between engineering and medicine.
 It combines the design and problem solving skills of engineering with medical and biological sciences to improve healthcare diagnosis and treatment.
 Bioengineering has only recently emerged as its own discipline, compared to many other engineering fields; such an evolution is common as a new field transitions from being an interdisciplinary specialization among already-established fields, to being considered a field in itself.
 Much of the work in bioengineering consists of research and development, spanning a broad array of subfields.
 Prominent bioengineering applications include the development of biocompatible prostheses, various diagnostic and therapeutic medical devices ranging from clinical equipment to micro-implants, common imaging equipment such as MRIs and EEGs, biotechnologies such as regenerative tissue growth, and pharmaceutical drugs and biopharmaceuticals.

-The curriculum requirements is structured to comply with the Accreditation Board for Engineering and Technology (ABET) and ABET accreditation will be sought.
-However, the program does allow sufficient flexibility through engineering and non-engineering electives.
+The curriculum is structured to comply with the requirements of the Engineering Accreditation Commission of ABET.
+ABET accreditation will be sought.

 A degree in this field prepares a student for careers in engineering design, management, research, consulting, sales, teaching, and product development, governmental agencies (federal and state), industries and foreign services.The bioengineering curriculum is designed to give students the knowledge and scientific tools needed to prepare them for a career in industry or to go on to graduate school.
 It is also intended to be flexible enough to accommodate a broad range of educational and professional interests, from Medical School to start-up companies.